This art and culture ensemble, which is not just architecturally diverse, lies between Potsdamer Platz and the Landwehr

 The future of the Kulturforum

 The development of the open space between the Philharmonie and the Neue Nationalgalerie is intended to create a stronger spatial relationship between all the buildings.

 Our tips for the Kulturforum

-You can find even more culture in the Gropius-Bau, which is within walking distance.
+You can find even more culture in the Gropius Bau, which is within walking distance.
 Many galleries have opened close to the “Tagesspiegel” building on Potsdamer Strasse.
-Another recommendable location for exhibitions is Daimler Contemporary Berlin on Alte Potsdamer Strasse.
-Or you can take a look at the future site of the Bauhaus Archive near Lützowplatz.
+You can also take a look at the future site of the Bauhaus Archive near Lützowplatz.

-If you are interested in history, the Memorial and Information Centre for the Victims of the Nazi “Euthanasia” Murders (Gedenk- und Informationsort für die Opfer der nationalsozialistischen „Euthanasie“-Morde), the Memorial Centre for the German Resistance (Gedenkstätte Deutscher Widerstand), the Topography of Terror (Topographie des Terrors), and the German Spy Museum (Deutsche Spionagemuseum) are good starting points.
+If you are interested in history, the Memorial and Information Centre for the Victims of the Nazi “Euthanasia” Murders (Gedenk- und Informationsort für die Opfer der nationalsozialistischen „Euthanasie“-Morde), the Memorial Centre for the German Resistance (Gedenkstätte Deutscher Widerstand), the Topography of Terror (Topographie des Terrors), and the German Spy Museum (Deutsches Spionagemuseum) are good starting points.
 The Kulturforum is part of the Historic Diplomatic Quarter, which you can explore by foot.
-Extra tip: guided tours are offered in the Philharmonie on a daily basis [https://www.berliner-philharmoniker.de/philharmonie/fuehrungen/].

 Practical information from visitBerlin